 What is Third-Party Medical Factoring?

 Medical invoice factoring helps businesses that bill private insurance companies, Medicare, Medicaid, and private healthcare facilities and need help with cash flow problems.
-Cash flow issues can be caused by slow-paying or late-paying customers and extending lengthy credit or payment terms.
+But cash flow issues are caused by slow-paying or late-paying customers and extending lengthy credit or payment terms.

-To learn more about third-party medical factoring, visit our Medical Factoring page.
+If you want to learn more about third-party medical factoring, then visit our Medical Factoring page.

 Businesses in the healthcare and medical industries face the challenge of lengthy payment cycles.
 It is common for medical claims to be paid slowly, somewhere between 30 to 120-days or longer.
-These extended payment terms create gaps in your cash flow, creating problems for paying employees, bills, or rent.
+However, these extended payment terms create gaps in your cash flow, creating problems for paying employees, bills, or rent.

 To learn more about factoring invoices, visit our Cash Flow Guide.